Pullusb/real_scale_references/README.md

 Instant link some real world scale references for your modelisations.
 Exemples : humans, computer, pen etc...

-The import button create a new collection in wich it link all the reference model from a file.
+The _Import references_ button create a new collection in wich it link references models from a file.

 ![scale_ref_example](https://github.com/Pullusb/images_repo/raw/master/RSR_models_increasing.png)

+Once you have finish using it, just click _Delete references_.

-These models can be customized in the blend file located in the addon folder/source (to rea) This blend file contains another addon (launch as autorun at open) that provide some tools to perpare your model.
+These models can be customized in the blend file located in the addon-folder > source (click on _open reference folder_ to access the file)
+This blend file contains an addon-scripts (launch as autorun at open) that provide some tools to prepare your model.

-Once you have finish, just click delete reference and voilà.

 ### Where ?
 Panel in sidebar : 3D view > sidebar 'N' > View > Real scale ref